Get a Collection Agency Merchant Account with TailoredPay

 As such, merchants must do what they can to make sure chargeback rates remain under 2%.
 For instance, a company with 200 monthly transactions and eight chargebacks would have a chargeback ratio of 4%.

-Most merchants assume that they can sign-up with another processor if things go south with the first account provider.
+Most merchants assume that they can sign up with another processor if things go south with the first account provider.
 This is not always the case, because the terminated merchant has become a liability to other processors.
 Obtaining another merchant account after losing your first one is not easy.
-A large number of chargebacks and a negative account history negatively affects debt collection companies when they try to apply for a new merchant account.
+A large number of chargebacks and a negative account history negatively affect debt collection companies when they try to apply for a new merchant account.

 Simple approaches to reducing chargebacks